 How Do Air Purifiers Work?

-4 Advantages of an Air Purifier
+4 Perks of an Air Purifier

-1. Alleviates Allergy and Asthma Triggers
+1. Reduces Allergy and Asthma Triggers

 - Volatile organic compounds, such as cleaners, air fresheners and personal care products